Harassment and Inappropriate Conduct Policy

 If you are being harassed or treated inappropriately, or see others being treated this way, you should if possible direct the offending party to stop their conduct; this will resolve many cases of such behaviour.
 If you cannot, or do not wish to, bring it directly to the attention of the offending party, or if the behaviour continues afterwards, you should inform a member of convention staff.
 Serious actions should be reported to the appropriate authorities, such as the Police, immediately.

-Harrassment incidents will be handled by one or more of Graham Spearing, Dom Mooney or Elaine McCourt.
+Harassment incidents will be handled by one or more of Graham Spearing, Dom Mooney, Elaine McCourt, Jag Goraya or Guy Milner.

 What will happen next?